 So we started building funnel and this was a monumental event for us as it quickly proved that we were on the right path with this adventure.
 The system had its kinks and we worked them out over time, but it made an enormous difference in the way we handled deals with potential customers.

 There was an unmistakable spike in the number of deals we closed.
 Then another interesting thing happened: people started asking about it.

 This is when we kind of began to think we were on to something, and started entertaining the idea of opening up Funnel to other people.

 What we believe in.

-Delivering reliable, quality service to our customers.
-This is our priority.
+Delivering reliable, quality service to customers is our priority

 We like to think that we will succeed as a business if we create a quality product that speaks to people, and that solves a real-world problem.
 Hopefully people will find value in what we do and decide to support us by paying for the service that we provide.